Hafting: The hafting process

 The artifact can then be inserted into the slit and fixed to the shaft by tying around the flanges with a suitable material.
 Materials such as the Australian Sea Grass Cordage and split deer intestine can be used due to its high strength and durability once installed.
 Some people will wrap the material around the handle as well to add grip.
 The main disadvantage of wrapping the tool onto the shaft arises after usage when the fibers lose their tension and become loose.
 High humidity is also a contributing factor to the fibers losing tension.
 On occasion, glue is added for extra support.
 When glue or any other resin is used, the hafting is said to be mastic.
 Mastic hafts are also very strong and reliable since there is little to no movement of the tool.
 Glue also has the advantage of absorbing shock when hardened, which helps with cushioning.
 Before industrial glue was readily available, people would use a variety of plant or animal materials to make glue.
 Many prehistoric types of glue were a combination of materials, such as animal feces, tree bark, and charcoal.
 The main downside of mastic hafts is the time consuming and difficult construction process.
 Alternatively, the head may simply be forced into the shaft, if the shaft is soft enough, eliminating the need for a slit (and perhaps improving durability).
 If a strap is used, it is tied directly to the flanges of the artifact.

-Generally, it takes a much longer time to create the actual haft binding than it does the tool used in the half.
+Generally, it takes a much longer time to create the actual haft binding than it does the tool used in the haft.
 The tool, such as a projectile point, typically takes up to twenty minutes whereas the haft binding takes several hours.
 Often many times throughout a haft's life cycle, the tool will be replaced or sharpened and reattached to the shaft to keep the haft as effective and precise as possible.